MakerGear/MakerGearU1Profiles/Simplify3D/_Upcoming/readme.md

 Attention !!!
-These are our new high speed high quality profiles in progress.
-A WORK IN PROGRESS to improve print time and quality.
+We are working on dual print profiles with the new 'v.9' high speed setting.
+Stay tuned !